Kids were happy to return home – leaving behind homeless cats and dogs, haggling and tuc-tuc

 Early next morning I jumped out of bed as my heart pumping.
 It was the start of the daily prayers from the minaret, mosques.
 The voice of an old man shouting or praying I should say, in a megaphone.
 This was the usual routine, five times a day.

-One guy spoke fluent English and asked us to see a baby chameleon.
-My kids had already stopped by his two cages with turtles and chameleons.
+My kids had stopped by two cages with turtles and chameleons.
 He put it in their hands and took me aside.
 Spices, herbs, look this is lemon tea leaves, crush it, you can smell it?
 Paprika, cardamom, Chanel perfume bars, menthol, crystals, smell that too, all natural.
 I ended up with the lot.

 Place Jemaa El Fnaa, a huge popular market with snake-charmers and monkey handlers.
 I didn’t get too close to them as I heard they will only ask for money.
 But we were unable to escape from the Henna ladies.
 One lady took my hand and started to draw Henna, natural washable tattoo, before I could say anything.
 Another took my daughter and then my son.
 This didn´t come cheap, we paid with our pocket money and left hearing angry voices in Arabic.